IVC Filter Lawsuit Attorneys

 August 2010: FDA Issues Safety Communication

 Unfortunately, IVC filters do not always work as promised—and they can often cause severe side effects.
-In 2010, the U.S. Food and Drug Administration (FDA) released a Safety Communication regarding IVC filters.
+In 2010, the FDA released a Safety Communication.
 In this communication, they noted that they had received 921 device adverse event reports from these devices.

 These adverse event reports included the following: